-To apply for Veterans Pension, download and complete VA Form 21-527EZ, “Application for Pension”.
-You can mail your application to your local regional benefit office.
-You can locate your local regional benefit office using the VA Facility Locator.
+To apply for Veterans Pension, download and complete VA Form 21P-527EZ, “Application for Pension”.
+You can mail your application to the Pension Management Center (PMC) that serves your state.
 You may also visit your local regional benefit office and turn in your application for processing.
+You can locate your local regional benefit office using the VA Facility Locator

-To apply for increased pension based on A&A or Housebound payments, write to your local VA regional office and provide medical evidence, such as a doctor’s report, that validates the need for an increased benefit.
+To apply for increased pension based on A&A or Housebound payments, write to the PMC that serves your state and provide medical evidence, such as a doctor’s report, that validates the need for an increased benefit.

 Veterans Crisis Line: